jaimetur/PhotoMigrator/help/07-synology-photos.md

 - **Explanation:**
   - The Tool retrieves the Synology library in paginated requests and groups physical assets with the same exact filename and file size.
   - `newest` and `oldest` use the timestamp returned by Synology for the asset.
 If an asset has no usable timestamp, it is treated as older than assets with a valid timestamp.
   - Before deleting anything, the Tool logs every duplicate group, its proposed keeper, and the IDs selected for deletion.
 With normal confirmation enabled, it waits for confirmation after this preview.
-Use _**`--no-request-user-confirmation`**_ only for unattended executions.
+Use _**`--request-user-confirmation=false`**_ only for unattended executions.
   - Synology does not expose a portable metadata-merge operation for this flow.
 Album membership, people, labels, favorites, ratings, descriptions, and other server metadata are not merged; the module deletes only the redundant physical assets after confirmation.
 - **Examples:**
   ```